-What Are Bad MAP Sensor Symptoms and How to Detect
+What Are Bad MAP Sensor Symptoms and How to Detect?

-As it has a critical role to play in the engine’s working, therefore it is equally important to follow its maintenance tips.
+As it has a critical role to play in the engine’s working, therefore it is equally important to follow its maintenance guides.
 However, sometimes due to the Faulty Manifold Pressure Sensor, the fuel control activity gets disturbed.
 Thus, it affects the overall performance of the engine.

 What Does A MAP Sensor Do?

 Next, the Powertrain Control Module uses this data to determine the amount of fuel injection in the cylinders.
 Moreover, it is also helpful in controlling the ignition timing, which further prevents spark and thus, protects the engine from any damage.

 These problems need to be detected beforehand, for avoiding any severe damage to the engine and its performance.
-So, here are certain defects of a bad MAP, which you can look for,
+So, here are certain defects of MAP sensor issues, which you can look for.

 Increased Emission From The Vehicle

 Thus, in turn, it causes the emissions of certain chemical components like carbon monoxide and hydrocarbon, which further increases smog in the surrounding atmosphere.